- Poly Fluoro Ltd

 The advent of precision CNC technology has allowed us to machine components to ever closer levels of tolerance.
 Metal parts, in particular, will lend themselves to tolerances as close as 1µm (1 micron), or 0.001 millimeters.
 Not only can such tolerances be attained, but on a piece of stable, well-maintained equipment, their repeatability is guaranteed.

 PTFE (Teflon) exhibits such a range of properties that it finds use in nearly every industry.
-As a component – either a valve, seal, seat or a ring – it can be machined either from its raw (virgin) form, or it can be combined with special fillers that add other properties to the material, but which also complicate its machinability.
-Here are some of the key factors to consider when machining PTFE.
+As a component – either a valve, seal, seat or a ring – it can be machined either from its raw (virgin) form, or it can be combined with special fillers that add other properties to the material, but which also complicate the machinability of PTFE.
+Here are some of the key factors to consider when machining PTFE to close tolerances.

 Fillers are usually employed because they alter the properties of the base PTFE material.
 Glass is used to improve hardness and reduce creep, while carbon and bronze are used to improve wear resistance.

 The sinter cycle is a vital part of how PTFE is processed and has a tremendous impact on the PTFE properties.
 Depending on the size of the part, a cycle of anywhere from 14 hours to 72 hours can be employed.
 The sintering cycle heats the PTFE up to its melting point, allowing the particles to fuse together.
 Then the cycle cools the part steadily to ensure that the parts do not crack.
 A cracked part cannot be re-used, and it is therefore vital from a cost perspective to get the sinter cycle right.
 Certain blends of PTFE may require a high or lower peak temperature and also a gradual or sharper cool down rate.
 Once the part comes out of the oven, the easiest thing to check for would be the tensile strength, hardness, specific gravity, and elongation.
 If these are matching specifications, the material can be considered acceptable.